Harlequin fish: Sexual reproduction

 The harlequin fish is gonochoristic, it has indeterminate fecundity.
 This species also exhibits batch spawning which corresponds with the individuals being widely dispersed and scarce.
 It's unknown whether juveniles present bisexuality early in life, but if bisexuality is present, it's assumed that, some time before the individual reaches maturity, it disappears early in gonadal development.
-Unlike other gonochoristic members of Serranidae, O. dentex have small testes, which implies low sperm competition.
+O. dentex have small testes, which implies low sperm competition.
 The spawning season for O. dentex is through September to March, and it peaks during the period between November and January.
 Indeterminate fecundity over the long life span as well as its long-lasting spawning period play a key role in egg and larval survival.
-These factors guarantee that of the numerous eggs that were produced during the spawning season majority of them will be released at a time that's favorable for the egg and larval.
+These factors guarantee that of the numerous eggs that were produced during the spawning season majority of them will be released at a time that's favorable for the egg and larvae.

 Ecology

 Distribution and habitat

 The harlequin fish is native to the temperate waters, and is found over the shallow rocky reefs and in caves located in the cool coast of South-Western Australian waters.
 It's believed that this reef-dwelling species has an important place in the ecology of its environment since it is a top predator, and is relatively common in the area.